payu-india/CMS-Chatbot/docs/getting started/payu-dashboard/toggle-between-live-and-test-mode.md

 <Tabs>
   <Tab title="Test Environment">
-    You can access your **Test Key and Salt** from the PayU Test Dashboard.
+    You can access your **Test Key and Salt** from the PayU Test Dashboard as soon as you create an account with PayU.

     1. Log in to the [PayU Test Dashboard](https://test.payu.in/).